LalithYagnavalkya/Gains/README.md

 # Gains
-Admin panel which can track customers payments.
+Admin panel which can track customers and their payments.